10 Best Email Spam Checker Tools for 2025

 Sending emails to invalid or unengaged addresses hurts your sender reputation.
 When your emails bounce or get ignored, inbox providers take notice and may start filtering your messages to spam.
 That's why regular list hygiene is so important.
 Periodically remove inactive subscribers and use an email validation service to scrub your list of invalid addresses.
 A clean, engaged list leads to a higher sender score—a number from 0 to 100 that represents the health of your sending IP address.
 The higher your score, the better your deliverability.

-Set Up Authentication Correctly
+Properly Set Up Email Authentication

 Properly setting up your email authentication is one of the most powerful signals you can send to inbox providers.
 It’s your way of digitally signing your emails and verifying your identity.
 When SPF, DKIM, and DMARC records are correctly in place, you make it extremely difficult for malicious actors to impersonate your domain.
 This builds a deep layer of trust with providers like Gmail and Outlook.
 Most spam checkers will validate your authentication setup, and if they find any errors, fixing them should be your immediate focus.
 It’s a technical step that pays huge dividends in deliverability.